 Having organized three seminars with André Bertel in Ahrensburg (Germany), and having attended three more workshops with him in Venice (Italy), Blackpool (England) and Krefeld (Germany), I would conclude that these events are an out-of-this-world happening.
 It is likely that you will be electrified watching sensei demonstrate extremely fast muchiken (whip hand), koshi no kaiten (hip rotation), tai no shinshuku (compression and expansion) and other specialties designed to down an opponent with a single blow.
 It is a jaw-dropping experience and the amount of energy in the room is beyond description.
 That is, I believe, why the number of attendees increases each time.
 We started with 30 people when Bertel sensei was not yet so well known in Europe, next time we counted 60, then 90, 120, 200,…And usually Karate-ka arrive from all over Europe, travelling long distances from 11 or more countries so as not to miss the event!

-It is possible to get a taste via YouTube but only live and in real-time will you understand what I am trying to convey.
+It is possible to get a taste via YouTube but only live and in real-time will you understand the magic.

 Let me now draw your attention to the amount of content covered in a gasshuku.
 It is huge!
 And to be honest I learned and remembered most when cutting the (olliwaa) YouTube videos.
 Due to literally over a hundred hours of footage that piled up over the years I was able to review the details again and again.
 Also, the many private lessons in our lounge, garden, at the metro station, inside Starbucks, at the Airport check in counter, in-front of Ahrensburg castle, in the forest, in our Dojo and in many other locations, helped a lot.
 But for someone without this (unfair) advantage it would be challenging to sort and hold everything in their mind.